 As an avid proponent of world music, Tessa has presented recitals of Norwegian song as well as recitals in which she performs in the Hindustani and Carnatic classical styles in order to juxtapose Western “orientalist” compositions with Eastern musical traditions.
 Her Norwegian recitals have featured works by Agathe Backer-Grøndahl, Geirr Tveitt and Edvard Grieg.
 Recitals featuring Hindustani and Carnatic styles amongst Western traditions have included compositions by Fukai, Ibert, Harbison, and Mirabai bhajans set to melodies in Raga yaman and saraswati.
 Tessa has also conducted original research on and performed recitals of Jewish-Italian composers persecuted by fascism in tandem with works by fascist composers such as Francesco Santoliquido.

 Tessa Romano has worked as a professional choral singer with renowned British ensemble VOCES8 (www.voces8.com) in their USA Choral Scholars program with which she toured the country performing in concert with VOCES8 and VOCES8 co-founder Paul Smith, presenting workshops on the VOCES8 Method, and recording with Minnesota Public Radio.
 Additionally, she has worked with numerous professional choirs in New York City, including the Trinity Wall Street Choir.

 Prior to her singing career, Tessa Romano conducted original research on sixteenth-century Italian ghettos, and was a member of Princeton’s premier jazz a cappella group: the Princeton Katzenjammers.

-Tessa currently works as Tenure Track Lecturer in Classical Voice at the University of Otago in Dunedin, New Zealand.
+Tessa currently works as Tenure Track Lecturer in Western Classical Voice at the University of Otago in Dunedin, New Zealand.

 Send Tessa a message